Despite the famous ‘special relationship’ enforcing US judgements in the UK isn’t always straightforward.

 If a US judgment is against English public policy or the European Convention on Human Rights then an English court will not recognise or enforce the judgment.

-When deciding whether a US judgment can be enforced in England, the English courts will look specifically at how it was awarded.
+When deciding on the enforcement of a US judgment in the UK, the English courts will look specifically at how it was awarded.
 Any judgments which are deemed to have been made contrary to natural or substantive justice will not be enforceable in England.
 An example, which is obviously dependent on the specific case facts, is if a judgment is obtained without the defending party having any proper opportunity to defend itself.

 How is the US judgment enforced here?